jacobobryant/biff/docs/02-reference/02-routing.md

   {:api-routes [["/echo" {:post echo}]]})
 ```

-Biff includes some middleware (`wrap-render-rum`) which will treat vector responses
+Biff includes some middleware (`biff/wrap-render-rum`) which will treat vector responses
 as Rum.
 The following handlers are equivalent:

 ```clojure